 I survived a violent rape attempt by a friend, which left me badly scratched, bleeding, shaken, and humiliated.

-Also, during this time, I made a choice to radically change my studies, after experiencing racism and discrimination from a professor who was teaching a class I was taking.
+Also, during this time, I made a choice to radically change my studies, after experiencing racism and discrimination from a professor who was teaching a language class I was taking.

 After entering this relationship with Derek, I started acting differently: